Project Lead the Way Instructor

 Of all the things computers can do, one of the most helpful is the ability to process a lot of information very quickly.
 Students discover this and other powerful ideas about computing as they investigate models and simulations.
 Exploration begins with students acting out a simulation in which they are agents following rules of a given model.
 Applying their new understandings, they program their own models and collect data by running simulations with different parameters.

-Fifth Grade Module One: Automation and Robotics
+Fifth Grade Module Three: Automation and Robotics

 The students in Fifth Grade are learning about automation and robotics.
 Their final task will be to design and create a robot that will have a specifc task to accomplish.